Zeppelin500/MBusino/README.md

 - passwords are limited to 29 characters

+- If no broker is connected.
+M-Bus communication is disabled.
+So, you can't also not change M-Bus addresses from the access point connection.

 ## Credits
 * AllWize for the MbusPayload library -- the first code base of the MBusinoLib to decode M-Bus